 Treatments for Anxiety Disorders

-- Cognitive-behavior therapy: This form of therapy helps the individual to identify any negative thinking that may bring on an attack in order to effectively challenge the pattern and relieve the anxious feelings associated with it.
+- Cognitive-behavior therapy: This form of therapy helps identify negative thoughts that may bring on an attack in order to effectively challenge the pattern and relieve the anxious feelings associated with it.

 - Exposure therapy: Exposure therapy encourages the individual to confront the fear and, through repeated confrontations, learn to cope with previously stressful situations.

 - Medications: When therapy alone isn’t effective, medication can be prescribed to temper the symptoms of an anxiety disorder.
 Antidepressants and benzodiazepines are common choices for treating anxiety disorders.

-At FHE Health, we pride ourselves in being on the forefront of mental health care, offering cutting-edge approaches that integrate the medical, psychiatric and clinical components of treatment.
-We firmly believe that any mental health disorder diagnosis should be quantifiable and that the recommended treatments for our patients have been proven effective.
-In order to satisfy the needs of each patient, we offer an eight-tier neuro-rehabilitative treatment program that includes:
+At FHE Health, we are an innovative leader in treatments for anxiety, offering cutting-edge approaches that integrate the medical, psychiatric, and clinical components of care.
+We firmly believe that the success of mental health treatment should be quantifiable.
+For this reason, alongside traditional medical and clinical treatment approaches, we offer a neuro-rehabilitative treatment program that includes:

 - Comprehensive neuropsychological testing